Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 """
 ```

-The main code to manage the scenario is here.
+The main code managing scenarios is here.
 As you can see, the architrecture doesn't really change from the previous code.
 Two functions have been changed with some addition: `create_scenario` and `submit_scenario`.

 ```python
 def create_name_for_scenario(state)->str: